MarkTLite/flask-blog/README.md

 - Tests
 - Deployment or packaging and installing the application on other computers.<br/>

+## Install the Project
+### Use pip to install the project in the virtual environment.
+    pip install -e .

 ## Running the app locally
 ### Initialise the db
     flask --app flaskr init-db
 ### then run
     flask --app flaskr run